 It is important to avoid sources of potential infections, including foods that germs are likely to infect.

-Foodborne illnesses can be severe for people with HIV and may cause longer recovery periods, hospitalization, or even death.
+Foodborne illnesses can be severe for people with HIV and

 The following tips can help prevent complications: